Skip to content

 • After the user selects the role in Step 1 and completes it, the automation rules trigger, showing only the relevant follow-up step (either Step 2 or Step 3).

-• Only Step 1 will be assigned and visible at first.
+• Only Step 1 appears as assigned and visible initially.

-• After the employee selects their role in Step 1, the relevant step (2 or 3) will be assigned and shown.
-The assigned person(s) will be notified accordingly.
+• After the employee selects their role in Step 1, the relevant step (either 2 or 3) becomes assigned and visible.
+The designated assignees receive automatic notifications.

-• The assignee(s) can click on the task link in their email to complete the assigned step.
+• Assignees can click the task link in their email notification to complete their assigned step.

 Templates > Automations